Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: On the Hormander's condition for hypoellipticity

-\begin{remark} {\rev One might wonder whether, instead of studying the hypoellipticity of the full system, it would be possible to examine the hypoellipticity of each particle separately (i.e., the two-dimensional SDE).
-This approach can be pursued when focusing on the limiting McKean–Vlasov system, for which the same argument as in Section 2.1 of \cite{hypo} applies; in this setting, the dependence of the coefficients on the law does not introduce additional complications.
-For interacting particles, however, the situation is more delicate: the coefficients depend on the empirical measure, mixing the randomness of different particles, and making it unclear how to write the second-order differential operator for a single particle.
-For this reason, we investigate the hypoellipticity of the $2N$-dimensional SDE rather than that of each particle individually.
+{\spa Although analyzing the hypoellipticity of individual particles as isolated two-dimensional SDEs is valid for the limiting McKean--Vlasov system (\cite[Section 2.1]{hypo}), this decoupled approach is unsuitable for interacting particles.
+Because the coefficients depend on the empirical measure, the noise across different particles is coupled, precluding a standard definition of the second-order differential operator for an isolated particle.
+Consequently, we investigate the hypoellipticity of the joint $2N$-dimensional SDE.

-We also note that Hörmander's condition in high dimensions has been established in related contexts (see, in particular, p.~366 of \cite{DitSam}).
-However, the models differ: in \cite{DitSam} the rough component has dimension $p$ and the smooth component dimension~1, whereas here both components of each particle have dimension~1, yielding a $2N$-dimensional system where rough and smooth components have equal weight in the basis construction.
-Thus, in \cite{DitSam} one builds a basis for $\R^{p+1}$, while in our case a basis for $\R^{2N}$ is required.
-Although the proof ideas are similar, the difference in structure leads to technical distinctions (reflected, for instance, in the fact that our Hypothesis~A8 does not coincide with Condition~1 in \cite{DitSam}).
-We therefore state our result formally in Proposition~\ref{prop: hypo}, whose proof is given in Section~\ref{s: proof technical}.} \end{remark}
+We also note that H\"ormander's condition in high dimensions has been established in related contexts.
+We refer to \cite[p.
+366]{DitSam} and to the insightful discussions in \cite{Igu2, IguBes, Igu new}.
+However, our model differs structurally: in \cite{DitSam}, the rough component has dimension $p$ and the smooth component has dimension $1$, whereas here, both components of each particle have dimension $1$.
+This yields a $2N$-dimensional system where the rough and smooth components carry equal weight in the basis construction.
+Thus, while \cite{DitSam} builds a basis for $\mathbb{R}^{p+1}$, we require a basis for $\mathbb{R}^{2N}$.
+Although the underlying ideas are similar, this structural difference leads to technical distinctions (e.g., our Hypothesis A8 does not coincide with Condition 1 in \cite{DitSam}).
+We formalize our result in Proposition \ref{prop: hypo}, with the proof deferred to Section \ref{s: proof technical}. }